-The Paddy and Water Environment (PWE) is to devote to the advancement and dissemination of scientific knowledge and technology of water and environment related disciplines in paddy farming.
+The Paddy and Water Environment (PAWE) is to devote to the advancement and dissemination of scientific knowledge and technology of water and environment related disciplines in paddy farming.
 It is an international English journal to cover all the paddy-farming related scientific and technological aspects in agricultural engineering such as irrigation and drainage, soil and water conservation, land and water resources management, paddy multi-functionality, agricultural policy, regional planning, bioenvironmental systems, and ecological conservation in paddy farming.

 Unique Features Distinguishing This Journal